When we surf online these days, surprisingly many of the web pages we use are, in fact, web applications.

 To support the front-end, there’s also a back-end part: it’s simply a database on a server where all user data is stored and processed.
 This client-server environment is what makes all your favourite web apps work.

-— See also: Learning Computer Science Basics Before Coding
+- How Computer Science Basics Can Help You Learn Coding Faster

-Personally I first got interested in programming because of the prospect of creating my own web apps in the future.
+I first got interested in programming because I wanted to create my own web apps in the future.
 That’s why in this post I’ll share with you a bit of what I’ve learned about web apps, going through the following points:

 - What is a web application?